TimSC/pyshull/README.md

 pyshull.py : S-Hull Delaunay triangulation implemented in pure Python.
 Based on S-hull: a fast sweep-hull routine for Delaunay triangulation by David Sinclair.
 This implementation is 10-100 times slower than the reported results of S-HULL implemented in C.

 earclipping.py : Based on Triangulation by Ear Clipping by David Eberly.
-Triangularisation of a simple polygon
+Triangularisation of a simple polygon (no self intersections) with holes.

 Copyright (c) 2014, Tim Sheerman-Chase